-Quantum random sampling protocols allow us to demonstrate an advantage of quantum computational devices over classical computers [1-3].
-In a quantum random sampling protocol the task is to sample from the output distribution of a certain random quantum computation.
-Surprisingly, even if those computations are not universal, the sampling task can in many cases be computationally difficult for classical computers [4-17].
+Quantum random sampling protocols allow us to demonstrate an advanta ge of quantum computational devices over classi cal computers [1-3].
+In a quantum random sampling protocol, the task is to sample from the output distribution of certain random quantum computation.
+Surprisingly, even if those computations are not universal, the sampling task can in many cases be computationally difficult for classical computers [4-18].

-This is the case even for random linear-optical computations: In boson sampling [4] a uniformly random linear mode transformation is applied to a multi-mode bosonic input state and measured in the photon-number basis.
-Boson sampling protocols come in many different variants, ranging from the original proposal of Aaronson and Arkhipov [4] with Fockstate input states (FBS), to Gaussian boson sampling (GBS) with Gaussian input states [5, 6, 18] and GBS with threshold detectors [19].
-The hardness of simulating those schemes can be traced back to the hardness of computing their output probabilities, which are given by certain polynomials in submatrices of the linear-optical unitary [6, 20, 21].
-Importantly, the discovery of GBS has enabled recent experimental demonstrations [3, 22] on much larger scales than is possible for FBS [23] due to the experimental difficulty of Fock state preparation.
+This is the case even for random linear-optical computations: In boson sampling [4], a uniformly random linear mode transformation is applied to a multimode bosonic input state and measured in the photon-number basis.
+Boson sampling protocols come in many different variants, ranging from the original proposal of Aaronson and Arkhipov [4] with Fockstate input states (FBS), to Gaussian boson sampling (GBS) with Gaussian input states [5,6,19] and GBS with threshold detectors [20].
+The hardness of simulating those schemes can be traced back to the hardness of computing their output probabilities, which are given by certain polynomials in submatrices of the linear-optical unitary [4,6,7,21-23].
+Importantly, the discovery of GBS has enabled recent experimental demonstrations [3,24] on much larger scales than is possible for FBS [25] due to the experimental difficulty of Fock state preparation.
+Hence, one might hope that finding variants of boson sampling that are tailored to other quantum systems could yield further improvements on the one hand, and enable demonstrations of quantum advantage in those systems in the first place on the other.

-In this Letter, we further extend boson sampling protocols to a wider class of quantum systems.
-Specifically, we introduce generalized bosons, which is a wide class of particles that hold bosonic commutation relations between different sites but have non-bosonic local commutation relations.
+In this paper, we further extend boson sampling protocols to a wider class of quantum systems, that include interacting bosons.
+Specifically, we introduce generalized bosons, which is a wide class of particles that hold bosonic commutation relations between different sites but have nonbosonic local commutation relations.
 For generalized bosons, the local standard bosonic commutation relations are replaced by an arbitrary diagonal operator in the local Fock basis.
-A natural question which we address in this Letter is therefore whether quantum advantage can be demonstrated using those generalized bosonic modes analogously to standard bosons.
+A natural question that we address in this paper is therefore whether quantum advantage can be demonstrated using those generalized bosonic modes analogously to standard bosons.